 The market is improving in 2022 for many lines of coverage, rates are still increasing but slowing, and insurers may be finding their new equilibrium.
 There will be a strong focus for insurers to retain well-performing accounts that continue to demonstrate a culture of good risk management and patient safety.
-The insurance marketplace has always been two-tiered where well-performing accounts see more favorable pricing, terms, and conditions, while challenged organizations see greater increases.
+The insurance marketplace has always been a twotiered system where well-performing accounts see more favorable pricing, terms and conditions, and challenged organizations see greater increases.
 The insurance industry has not been immune to the Great Resignation.
-Experienced underwriters are leaving for new opportunities, resulting in slower renewals and increased underwriting scrutiny of less-experienced employees.
+Experienced underwriters are leaving for new opportunities, resulting in slower renewals and increased underwriting scrutiny of less experienced employees.
 From a positive perspective, movement of underwriters to new facilities may increase competition and capacity, which could drive down pricing.

-The Partners Group has been providing insurance and risk management services to the healthcare community for 35 years in the Pacific Northwest.
-We would like to extend our thanks to all healthcare workers for your continued efforts during this pandemic.
-We recognize the financial, mental, and operational impact COVID-19 has had on each of you.

-If you would like more information, we would love the opportunity to have a conversation with you to further discuss the market conditions and the possible impact on your business.
+The Partners Group has been providing insurance and risk management services for 40 years in the Pacific Northwest.
+Our team of experts focus on specific industries bringing a high level of knowledge and expertise.
+If you would like more information, we would love to have a conversation to further discuss the market conditions and the possible impact on your business.